chris-wood/draft-arc/draft-yun-cfrg-arc.md

 - credential
 - presentationContext: Data (public), used for presentation tag computation.
 - presentationNonceSet: {Integer}, the set of nonces that have been used for this presentation
-- presentationCount: Integer, the number of times this credential has been presented for this presentationContext, initialized to 0.
 - presentationLimit: Integer, the fixed presentation limit.

 def MakePresentationState(credential, presentationContext, presentationLimit):